Did you know that 60% of marketers report that content marketing such as guest blogging generates leads?

 Do your best to leave a genuine, insightful comment.
 Even larger influencers are more likely to respond to comments that have some substance to them.

-If you plan on reaching out to the influencer in the future, use the comments section as a way to really grab their attention first.
+If you plan on reaching out to the influencer for guest blogging in the future, use the comments section as a way to really grab their attention first.

-You can always reference back to it in an email later as “proof” that you’re trying to build a relationship rather than just out to get a link.
+You can always reference it in an email later as “proof” that you’re trying to build a relationship rather than just out to get referral traffic or a link for your own site.

 Once you’re done commenting, share the post and tag the author (in this example, Neil).